larpchronicles/rules/chronicles-rulebook.md

 This skill is the is used to gather the materials for the Smithing Skill.
 Mining represents the character collecting raw ore for use with the Smithing skill.

 ## Alchemy
-This skill allows the user to alchemy carving items of a tier equal to the number of ranks purchased.
+This skill allows the character to alchemy carving items of a tier equal to the number of ranks purchased.

 ## Rune Carving
-This skill allows the user to craft rune carving items of a tier equal to the number of ranks purchased.
+This skill allows the character to craft rune carving items of a tier equal to the number of ranks purchased.

 ## Smithing
-This skill allows the user to craft smithing items of a tier equal to the number of ranks purchased.
+This skill allows the character to craft smithing items of a tier equal to the number of ranks purchased.

 ## Artificing
-This skill allows the user to craft advanced magical items from a standard library of recipes.
-This skill requires the user to have 5 ranks in every crafting skill (Alchemy, Smithing, Rune Carving).
+This skill allows the character to craft advanced magical items from a standard library of recipes.
+This skill requires the character to have 5 ranks in every crafting skill (Alchemy, Smithing, Rune Carving).

 ## Recycling
-The Recycling skill allows the user to reclaim some of the raw materials used to craft an item that has been reduced to 0 Durability, been destroyed, or is an item no longer desired.
+The Recycling skill allows the character to reclaim some of the raw materials used to craft an item that has been reduced to 0 Durability, been destroyed, or is an item no longer desired.
 Items that are in use or activated may not be recycled.
 Recycling returns 1/3rd of the materials used to construct it, rounded down to a minimum of one.
 These materials can either be claimed for future use or utilized immediately in the construction of a new item.
 This may not be used on consumable items.
 # Alchemy

 ### Toxins